Shicheng-Guo/BIS180L_web/_posts/2016-03-29-2Just_Enough_Unix.md

 `c_elegans.PRJNA13758.WS240.genomic.fa.gz`.
 You might also want to concatenate all the *A. thaliana* files into a single file to be more similar to the other genomes.
 These decisions are left to you.

+If you get an error of `Operation not permitted` it means your USB drive does not allow symbolic links.
+Instead, you can copy the sequence files into your directory structure.

 ### Part 3: do experiments